 Pedestrian Safety Improvements: 3rd Avenue NW, NW 56th Street and NW 55th Place

-The Seattle Department of Transportation is planning to construct pedestrian safety improvements near 3rd Avenue NW, NW 56th Street and NW 55th Place.
+The Seattle Department of Transportation is constructing pedestrian safety improvements near 3rd Avenue NW, NW 56th Street and NW 55th Place.
 These improvements will be completed as part of our Neighborhood Street Fund program and improve pedestrian mobility and safety.

 Project elements include: